במסגרת התהליכים שבוצעו על מנת לרשום אותנו כעמותה נמצאו מסמכים השופכים מעט אור על ההיסטוריה של האגודה.

 Finally, a word must be added about his great interest in Charles Darwin and Darwinism.
 In 1960, he gave the Magnes lectures on “Darwin and Darwinism”, the first entitled “Darwin and his work” and the second “Darwinism and ethics”.
 These were published in Hebrew.
 While on the subject of Darwin, Adler’s hypothesis that Darwin’s illness was due to Chagas disease caused by infection with Trypanosoma cruzi is well known and has caused considerable interest and comment.
 Saul Adler was an extremely competent linguist.
 He spoke, read, and lectured in English, French, German, Italian, Portuguese and, as mentioned, Hebrew and Yiddish.
 His mastery of English and Hebrew was manifested by his translation of Darwin’s Origin of Species into Hebrew, in which language he had to coin new words when there was no Hebrew equivalent

-The next Annual Meeting of our Society will take place on December 12, 2017 in Kfar Hamaccabiah, Ramat Gan.
+The Annual Meeting of our Society took place on December 12, 2017 in Kfar Hamaccabiah, Ramat Gan.

 The Annual Meeting 2016 took place in Kfar Hamaccabiah on December 6, 2016.
 The proceedings of the meeting as well as the Minutes, Questionnaire and Photos could be find below and in the section “Meetings in Israel”.read more